zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

 **Note:** The routes configuration contains a prefix before the `gatewayUrl` and `serviceUrl`.
 This prefix is used to differentiate the routes.
 It is automatically calculated by the API ML enabler.

-**Tip:** For more information about API ML routing, see: [API Gateway Routing](https://github.com/zowe/api-layer/wiki/API-Gateway-Routing).

 ### API Catalog information